HL7/davinci-atr/input/pagecontent/spec.md

 This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Member Attribution List  implementation guide.
-The bulk of it focuses on the implementation of  the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) to meet attribution list use-cases.
+The bulk of it focuses on the implementation of  the [Bulk Data IG]({{site.data.fhir.ver.bulkig}}/index.html) to meet Member Attribution List use-cases.
 It also describes the use of [SMART on FHIR Backend Services Authorization]({{site.data.fhir.ver.smartapplaunch}}/index.html) and provides guidance on privacy, security and other implementation requirements.

 ### Context